bitovi/documentcss/pages/guides/use.md

 ## Organizing the Docs

 DocumentCSS allows you to organize your documentation independently of how your styles are organized.
-This is very powerful as you can create a custom information achitecture that fit better your particular needs of presenting your Living Style Guide.
+This is very powerful as you can create a custom information achitecture that better fits your particular needs of presenting your Living Style Guide.